 Wildlife and plant life are both encouraged to flourish within this managed forest.
 Game species such as deer, grouse, squirrels and turkey are quite plentiful, making these woods a favorite place for hunting.
 Informal camping is a great way to take advantage of the natural beauty within the woods.
 Be sure to keep an eye out for the different song birds that fly through the forest, as many species, both rare and common, have been observed in the area.

 DEC foresters are charged with the responsibility of managing State Forests to enhance and maintain a diverse and healthy forest ecosystem for society and wildlife.
 As such, forest management is strategically employed to develop a balanced mix of young, middle-aged, and old (late successional) forest types.
-Land management actions will be guided by the Hill and Hollow Unit Management Plan once completed.
+Kettlebail State Forest is part of the Hill and Hollow Unit Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
+Land management actions will be guided by the Hill and Hollow Unit Management Plan.

 Kettlebail State Forest currently has a 1 mile section of the hiking trail twisting through it.
 The trail connects with Labrador Hollow Unique Area, as well as Morgan Hill State Forest, to provide the person with a diverse range of landscape and sceneries.
 There is also a 1.1 mile section of snowmobile trail running through the forest that eventually connects to the trials on Morgan Hill State Forest.